2024-2025 Edition

 • Political Theory: the study of the conceptual foundations of political systems and behavior.

-The three colloquia must be taken with faculty at Barnard College.
+The two colloquia must be taken with faculty at Barnard College.
 Many of the lecture courses may be taken with faculty at Columbia College, if these courses are cross-listed.
 Various study-abroad options and summer courses also may meet your specialized interests, but these require

 1. prior consultation with your major adviser, as well as

-3. subsequent approval by the Department Chair once you apply to transfer the credit to Barnard (use the Course Approval Request Form for steps 2 and 3).
+3. subsequent approval by the Associate Department Chair once you apply to transfer the credit to Barnard (use the Course Approval Request Form for steps 2 and 3).

 Students interested in the Sciences Po–Barnard five-year joint-degree program are encouraged to meet with the Dean for Study-Abroad, also regarding the political science aspects of this BA/MA program.
 The requirements are at the end of this page.